The Football Association: Split from rugby

 Another notable match was London v Sheffield, in which a representative team from the FA played Sheffield FC under Association rules in March 1866; Charles Alcock described this game as "first [match] of any importance under the auspices of the Football Association".
 Alcock (of Harrow School) of the Wanderers was elected to the committee of the FA in 1866, becoming its first full-time secretary and treasurer in 1870.
 He masterminded the creation of the Football Association Cup—the longest-running association football competition in the world—in 1871.
 Fifteen participating clubs subscribed to purchase a trophy.
 The first Cup Final was held at The Oval on 16 March 1872, fought between the Wanderers and the Royal Engineers (RE), watched by 2,000 spectators.
-In 1874 Francis Marindin becomes the third president of the Football Association.
+In 1874 Francis Marindin became the third president of the Football Association.

+As football grew in popularity, it also began to take root in youth communities.
+In 1875, a Hanover Institute team (founded by Quintin Hogg, supported by fellow Old Etonian Arthur Kinnaird) was involved in an early attempt to incorporate football into the regular activities of a youth club, organising a match with boys from St Andrew's Home in Soho.